Original Hildegard recipe for 45 years

 • temporary discomfort (“initial reaction”)

-Experts suggest removing the compress immediately if you feel dizzy or have strong discomfort.
+Experts suggest removing the compress right away if you feel dizzy or have strong discomfort.

 Liver compress & Hildegard of Bingen

-Liver compress for fatty liver – is it useful?
+Liver compress for fatty liver – does it make sense?

-With fatty liver, liver compresses can help with relaxation as a companion, but they don’t replace medical treatment or changes in diet.
+For fatty liver, liver compresses can support relaxation, but they don’t replace medical treatment or dietary changes.

-The liver compress is a simple, affordable home remedy that works mainly through warmth, calm, and relaxation.
-Experts see it as a useful addition in natural medicine—especially for stress, digestive issues, and during fasting.
+The liver compress is a simple, affordable home remedy that’s mainly valued for warmth, calm, and relaxation.
+Experts see it as a useful addition—especially for stress and during fasting.
+Check out our range inspired by Hildegard’s teachings.

 Previous Next